-Census records are a pivotal step in trying to document our ancestry.
-They are among the most useful records available to genealogists.
-This course will instruct the student in how to access these records and how to analyze the information provided.
-Suggestions for using the Internet for researching many census records will also be provided.
-A short history of census records is included…
+Census records are a pivotal source in trying to document our ancestry.
+They are among the most useful and commonly utilized records available to genealogists.
+By documenting the individuals and families in each census year, they provide a snapshot of what was happening at that time.
+This course will instruct the student in how to access Canadian census records and how to analyze the information provided.
+Differences between rural and urban censuses will be examined.
+Suggestions for using census substitutes, census finding aids, and resources will also be provided.
+A short history of census records in Canada is also included.

 Introduction to Census Records